ChristopherKenny2k/BerlinMarathonDataAnalysis/README.md

 - split (denotes a positive/even/neutral split of each runner)

 ## Data Analysis
-The following analysis was performed on the 2009 Berlin Marathon data and validated on the 2017 Berling marathon data.
+The following analysis was performed on the 2009 Berlin Marathon data and validated on the 2017 Berlin marathon data.
 - Data Characterisation
 - Gender breakdown of competitors
 - Distribution of finishing times between genders